jaswantp/WakeUpBruh/Readme.md

 ```

 ### Flaw
-- As timers are added, run and eventually killed/zombified, the internal vector of threads grows monotonously
+- As timers are added, run and eventually killed/zombified, the internal vector of threads grows in size
 with total disregard for system memory.
 - Eventually, the container exceeds `std::vector::max_size()`.
-Ideally, this can be solved by invoking garbage-collection; erase `stale`/`zombie` timers.
+Ideally, one should invoking garbage-collection; erase `stale`/`zombie` timers.
 Plz do it yourself :)